An acquaintance of mine wrote to me:

 At least one online source analyzes the likelihood of memory errors, though the analysis is faulty in several ways.
 For example, it assumes that home users turn off their computers.
 If you’re a Mac user like me, you never turn off your computer, relying instead on “sleep” mode.
 That means the computer is really running 24 hours a day every day of the year (24X7).
 A 1998 EE Times article quotes research that claims as high as 4 soft errors per gigabyte of RAM per month—and of course that’s in lower density parts than today’s computers use.
 Other sources claim higher and lower numbers.
 Assuming 4 soft errors per gigabyte, a user with 8GB of RAM might experience 32 errors per month, or one per day on average.
 Some of those errors are in places that matter, though most are likely harmless.

 High-end PC motherboards have offered ECC RAM for some time.
 Apple’s new PowerMac G5 models, which can accept up to 16GB of RAM, now also offer ECC memory, which uses an additional chip on the memory module to detect and correct single-bit errors in each byte and detect (but not correct) multi-bit errors.
 Apple’s XServe G5 has offered ECC memory for some time, and there is a nice tech note showing the user interface that allows monitoring the memory status.
-It’s not clear if any equivalent tool exists in regular MacOS X (as opposed to MacOS X Server).
+It’s not clear if any equivalent tool exists in regular macOS X (as opposed to MacOS X Server).

 Several approaches come to mind:

 1. Buy the cheapest memory you can find, and hope that if the system crashes it isn’t the memory.
 Cheap memory is more prone to “hard” errors—manufacturing defects, and certainly no less prone to “soft” (cosmic-ray induced) errors.
-Of course, there’s no way to tell if errors are occuring.
+Of course, there’s no way to tell if errors are occurring.

 2. Buy high-quality memory, which should eliminate “hard” errors, and just assume that the chance of a soft error is small enough to be acceptable.
 This is a reasonable strategy, but there’s always that nagging doubt about memory if your machine freezes once in a while.
 And you never do know if your data has been subtly altered.